opensearch-project/documentation-website/_install-and-configure/plugins.md

 # Installing plugins

 You can install individual plugins for OpenSearch based on your needs.
-For information about available plugins, see [Available plugins](#available-plugins).
+For a list of the available plugins, see [Available plugins](#available-plugins).

-For plugins to work properly with OpenSearch, all plugins must have the ability to access the data in the cluster, including metadata about cluster operations.
-Therefore, to protect your cluster's data and preserve its integrity, first be sure you understand the function of a plugin before installing it on your OpenSearch cluster.
-Second, when selecting a custom plugin, make sure the plugin's source is a reliable one.
+For a plugin to work properly with OpenSearch, it must have the ability to access data and metadata in the cluster.
+Consequently, to safeguard your cluster's data integrity, it is crucial that you understand a plugin's functionality before installation.
+Additionally, when opting for a custom plugin, ensure that the source is trustworthy and reliable.
 {: .warning}

 ## Managing plugins